CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 Goals of a secure basic configuration should be that

 * the IoT devices are protected against "simple" attacks over the network,
-* no one can obtain access to sensitive data that is not intended for him, purely by curiosity or even accidentally
+* no one can gain access to sensitive data that is not intended for him by pure curiosity or even accidental
 * No one can cause serious damage to the IoT devices when working with the IoT devices due to pure operator errors; and that
 * the impact of minor errors is limited as much as possible.
 The settings that should be checked and adjusted as part of the basic configuration concern in particular the following areas: